 GDS isn’t too far behind in user-friendliness.
 Much like Power BI, you can drag and drop visuals and data to create instant reports, but users who have never worked with the Google Analytics suite may find it difficult to navigate the menus and tweak visuals and charts.

-While GDS has native support for Google Analytics, Sheets, and AdWords, Power BI can collect information from more business apps, including Microsoft Dynamics, Salesforce, Excel, GitHub, and also Google Analytics.
+GDS has native support for Google Analytics, Sheets, and AdWords.
+Power BI can collect information from more business apps, including Microsoft Dynamics, Salesforce, Excel, GitHub, and also Google Analytics.

-As for visualisation options, GDS has standard bar, line, and pie charts, but if you want more options, Power BI has everything, from KPI trackers and forecasting to calendar visuals and infographic designers.
+As for visualisation options, GDS has standard bar, line, and pie charts.
+If you need more options, Power BI has everything, from KPI trackers and forecasting to calendar visuals and infographic designers.

-Power BI even has a long list of functions that let you blend data from multiple sources, add new metrics, and more.
+Power BI even has a long list of functions that let you blend data from multiple sources and add new metrics.
 GDS functions are extremely limited and you’ll need to find manual workaround just to do half of the things Power BI is capable of.

 If your budget is limited, GDS makes more sense, but if you need a full suite of reporting features, Power BI Pro is the clear choice.

 Overall, Power BI is a more established solution than GDS, offering a robust set of functions for a small monthly fee.
-GDS is good choice for those who want a free service with basic features, but it may hold you back in terms of gaining valuable insights and making informed business decisions.
+GDS is good choice for those who want a free service with basic features.
+It may however hold you back in terms of gaining valuable insights and making informed business decisions.

 As a long-time Microsoft partner, Empower IT Solutions helps Australian businesses with the implementation and adoption of Power BI.
-We’ll even show you how to build interactive reports and support you with any issues you may have about the software.
+We’ll show you how to build interactive reports and support you with any issues you may have.
 So, if you want a cutting-edge data visualisation solution today, call us now!